 Plated finishes of any kind offer the greatest wear resistance and a very high degree of corrosion resistance.
 The finish is the final covering of metal that resides on the surface of the firearm or golf club.
 What ever the metal surface looks like before plating, when plated, it looks the same.
 So we first create a surface, like matte or brushed or high polish and then we plate and the plate takes on he characteristics of the metal.

 Most plated finishes have hardness ratings greater than the base metal they are applied to.
 And offer superb corrosion resistance in the 100 salt test level.
-Preparation: We use both chemical and manual methods such as buffing and sanding to prepare the metal for finishing.
+Preparation: We use both chemical, stuff you don’t normally find in your garage and manual methods such as buffing and sanding to prepare the metal for finishing.